Generation Dance

 USE OF DATA PROCESSORS

 Data processors are third parties who provide services for us.
 We have contracts in place with our data processors.
 This means that they cannot do anything with your personal information unless we have instructed them to do it.
 They will not share your personal information with any organisation apart from us.
 They will hold it securely and retain it for the period we instruct.
-The following is a list of our main data processors.
+The following is a list of our main data processors:

 POSTING

-When sending letters, parcels, publications and purchases we will share your postal address with the delivery service (Normally Royal Mail or Parcel Force).
+When sending letters, parcels, publications, and purchases, we will share your postal address with the delivery service (normally Royal Mail or Parcel Force).

 WEBSITE HOSTING

-We use a third party service, Go Daddy to host our website.
-Go Daddy are contractually obliged to treat any information on our private website as confidential and only use such information for the purpose of providing Generation Dance with web hosting.
+We use a third-party service, GoDaddy, to host our website.
+GoDaddy is contractually obliged to treat any information on our private website as confidential and only use such information for the purpose of providing Generation Dance with web hosting.

 CRB/DBS SERVICE